sumanthsumu1418/Top-React-interview-questions/README.md

 ---

 ### 21. What is Prop Drilling?
-### 21.**What is Prop Drilling?**

-**Prop Drilling** refers to the process of passing data from a parent component to a deeply nested child component through multiple intermediary components.
-This often happens when intermediate components don’t need the data themselves but are used to pass props further down the tree.
-This can lead to a less maintainable and more complex component structure, especially in larger applications.
+**Prop Drilling** occurs when data is passed from a parent component to deeply nested child components via multiple layers of intermediary components.
+This approach becomes problematic when components that don’t need the data are forced to pass it along, leading to less maintainable code and unnecessary complexity.

 #### Example of Prop Drilling: